Somethings are better left unsaid.

 And we, to a man and woman, came down on the other side.

 And, that is how it is supposed to be.

 Your fears are not meant to be your children’s.

 Your Love and your Labor are used by God to allow them to prepare and face the world a bit less overwhelmed.

-Yes, later it might be found to be youthful sight, but for a while, that is useable by God.
+Yes, later it might be found to be youthful sight, but for a while, it is useable by God.

 I hate it when parents and managers entrust their limitations to their children.

 They are going to have their own limitations and need every tool to get past your impediments.